lemonbananaapple/BMI_version2/README.md

 # BMI_version2
-## This is an app that help you keep in shape and have a good life
+## This is an app helping you keep in shape and have a good life
 ## Added some more cool styling
 SUMMARY: